A huge thanks to Big Berry for welcoming me as a guest to their Slovenian property!

 If all those names made the previous paragraph confusing for you, in simple English I gained a million pounds and drank many barrels of wine… all in the name of cultural research of course.

-Modern comfort meets Mother Nature
+3. Modern comfort meets Mother Nature

 At the time of my visit, the Big Berry Kolpa River location only had 7 cabins spaced out across their massive campsite, which meant there was plenty of privacy and room to run around like an over-excited corgi.

 In other words, if you’re a mildly spoiled princess like me, and love frolicking in nature while still snoozing in a giant comfy bed, Big Berry’s gotchu good.

-An insider perspective on local life
+4. An insider perspective on local life

 In a world where mass tourism is increasingly putting strain on the big popular hotspots, it’s refreshing to have a travel experience where it feels like you’re a welcome and valued guest, rather than just another tourist.

 Sure, maybe… I mean I would have likely ended up in some form of Slovenian jail, BUT luckily, we had an insider guide, and that’s one of the strongest advantages of staying with Big Berry.

-A fun, go-with-the-flow unpredictability
+5. A fun, go-with-the-flow unpredictability

 The next day, a local beach volleyball competition took place only steps from our door, and the week after, I was told that a beer triathlon would set the resort abuzz yet again.

 After my stay, I’ve been keeping an eye on Big Berry’s Facebook page, and am genuinely floored by the amount of new events and initiatives that they manage to churn out.

 In a world where jaded travellers are increasingly faced with big chain hotels and tourist-filled locales, it’s places like Big Berry that provide a much-needed breath of fresh air.

 So tell me: would you ever visit a lifestyle glamping resort like this?!
 Or where in Slovenia should I visit next?
 Let me know in the comments!

-Pin for later:
+Save on Pinterest for later: